hasidicdev/hasidicdev.github.io/index.md

 ---

 <h1 class="pb-4 mb-4 fst-italic">From the Editor...</h1>
 <p class="lead mb-5">This site is in the beginning stages, if you would like an account email me and I will set you up with one.
 The posts below are weekly parsha thoughts submitted by users to other sites until I create enough content, I will use a different color background to help people identify the posts.
 Light green backgrounds are for site announcements.
-Black background is for torah posts.
-Blue is for Eretz Yisrael</p>
+If you would like to run an advertisement on the site get in touch via the contact page or the email link in the sidebar.</p>

 {% for post in site.posts %}